Gerencia-Ai/Gerencia.Admin/README.md

 # Gerencia.Admin

-This template should help get you started developing with Vue 3 in Vite.
+This app is meant to help you to manage your projects.

 ## Recommended IDE Setup